bminer/browserify-cache/README.md

+# This project is dead...

+**...and has been replaced by [node-static-asset](https://github.com/bminer/node-static-asset).**

+Do not install this package.
+It may be deleted from the npm repositories at any time.

+---

-browserify-cache - Strong and weak caching for Browserify bundles
+# browserify-cache - Strong and weak caching for Browserify bundles

 ##Background